Your dispute resolution FAQs answered.

 How long will my case take to settle?

-The time frame to settle a case varies from claim to claim depending on liability, issues in dispute and the nature of negotiations between the parties on each individual case.
-We aim to settle claims as quickly as possible but you need to appreciate that we are bound by timescales set down by the Court.
+The time frame to settle a case varies from claim to claim depending on liability, issues in dispute and the nature of negotiations between the parties.
+We aim to settle claims as quickly as possible but please note that we are bound by timescales set down by the Court.

 Are there time frames in which I can bring my case?